-Э Discuss different kinds of letters - also check the Internet.
-Get Set!
-Get Set: Э Talk about: What are the significant things parents and children need to talk about, share and discuss. Э Ask the students what they would like to say to their parents in a letter, and what kind of a letter they would like to receive from their parents. Э Ask the opinion of students about knowledge, virtue, good manners, habits, education, etc. They may have other important issues also - discuss them. Э How does polish help?
-Is it just superficial, or does it help you improve your interactions with people? Э Read the lesson aloud or ask the students to read parts of it.
-Read and Enjoy Э This is a letter by Philip Dormer Stanhope, the fourth Earl of Chesterfield, of Britain [1694-1773].
+- Discuss different kinds of letters also check the Internet. - Talk about: What are the significant things parents and children need to talk about, share and discuss. - Ask the students what they would like to say to their parents in a letter, and what kind of a letter they would like to receive from their parents. - Ask the opinion of students about knowledge, virtue, good manners, habits, education, etc. They may have other important issues also discuss them. - How does polish help?
+Is it just superficial, or does it help you improve your interactions with people?

+Read the lesson aloud or ask the students to read parts of it.

+- This is a letter by Philip Dormer Stanhope, the fourth Earl of Chesterfield, of Britain [1694-1773].
 He was a statesman, a diplomat and known for his essays and letters, and was extremely witty.
-It was customary in the 18th century for young men to go on the Grand Tour - that is they went around Europe, learning about the arts, the culture, and the manners of different places.
+It was customary in the 18th century for young men to go on the Grand Tour that is they went around Europe, learning about the arts, the culture, and the manners of different places.
 This was a part of the education expected of a gentleman.
-Often, children were sent to a boarding school, either in England or on the continent to study under accomplished teachers.

-In the letter to his son he does two things: (i) He conveys the praise bestowed on his son by two of his teachers - Madame St Germain and Monsieur Pampigny; and (ii) He encourages his son to acquire the necessary polish that will 'adorn' his character in addition to the good sense and learning that he possesses.
-He wishes his son to have the 'manners and good breeding' that is seen in Frenchmen.
-Explain the description he gives of an Englishman : 'tolerably well-bred' but with 'the English crust of awkward bashfulness, shyness, and roughness' as compared to a Frenchman 'who, with a fund of virtue, learning and good sense, has the manners and good breeding of his country.
-Explain the words, and meaning.
-Reading creates familiarisation with words.
-Relate the activities and relationships to their family and daily life and ask in-text questions: What are the kind of manners your parents expect of you?
+Often, children were sent to a boarding school, either in England or on the continent to study under accomplished teachers. - In the letter to his son he does two things: (i) He conveys the praise bestowed on his son by two of his teachers Madame St Germain and Monsieur Pampigny; and (ii) He encourages his son to acquire the necessary polish that will 'adorn' his character in addition to the good sense and learning that he possesses.
+He wishes his son to have the 'manners and good breeding' that is seen in Frenchmen. - Explain the description he gives of an Englishman: 'tolerably well-bred' but with 'the English crust of awkward bashfulness, shyness, and roughness' as compared to a Frenchman 'who, with a fund of virtue, learning and good sense, has the manners and good breeding of his country. - Explain the words, and meaning.
+Reading creates familiarisation with words. - Relate the activities and relationships to their family and daily life and ask in-text questions: What are the kind of manners your parents expect of you?
 What is your reaction?
 What kind of advice and behaviour do you expect from your parents?
+Etc.

-Etc. Read and Discuss the questions in Exercises A-B and ask the students to answer Understand orally first.
-Where necessary, write the answers on the board to help them in answering questions on the text, whether oral or written.
-They may then write down the answers of Exercises A-B. Think and Answer: Read and discuss the question in class.
-Then ask the students to write down the answer.
-Grammar Explain what Phrases are.
-Spotlight • Use the board to explain the Kinds of Phrases: Noun; Adjective and Adverb Phrases. • Use the given examples as well as your own, and ask the students to think of examples too.
-Do Exercise A orally and then let the students do it on their own.
-Explain Clauses - and Kinds of Clauses: Noun, Adjective and Adverb, using the board.
-Use the given examples and your own.
-Do Exercise B orally and then ask the students to do it on their own.
-Explain the Kinds of Sentences: Simple, Compound and Complex, and how to change them if possible, using the board.
-Do Exercises C, D and E orally and then let the students do them on their own.
-Do Exercises F and G orally and then ask the students to write down the answers in their books.
-Announce the answers aloud for A - G and let the partners check.
-Spell Well Getting to know new words.
-Spon tron Learn to recognise the new words by selecting them.
-Learn their spellings and meanings.
-Brush up on the use of the dictionary whenever possible.
+Discuss the questions in Exercises A-C and ask the students to answer orally first.

+- Where necessary, write the answers on the board to help them in answering questions on the text, whether oral or written. - They may then write down the answers of Exercises B C. - HOTS: Read and discuss the question in class.
+Then ask the students to write down the answer. - Explain what Phrases are. - Use the board to explain the Kinds of Phrases: Noun; Adjective and Adverb Phrases. - Use the given examples as well as your own, and ask the students to think of examples too. - Do Exercise A orally and then let the students do it on their own. - Explain Clauses and Kinds of Clauses: Noun, Adjective and Adverb, using the board.